UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 ### GameState
 These represent the current state of the game as dictated by the Gamecontroller.
 These provide functions like `isPlaying()`, `isHalted()` which tell the rest of the system what game state we are in, and make decisions accordingly.
 We need to obey the rules!

-## Primitives
-Primitives are very simple actions of things a robot can do.
-It does not represent or include _how_ these things are done.
-Some examples are:
-* Moving in a straight line to a position
-* Pivoting around a point
-* Kicking the ball at a certain direction

-Primitives act as the abstraction between our AI, and our robot firmware.
-It's much easier for our AI to send a `Primitive` to a robot telling it what it wants it to do, and have the robot responsible for making sure it does what it's told.
-For every `Primitive` in our `AI` software, there is an equivalent `Primitive` implementation in our robot firmware.
-When robots receive a `Primitive` command, they perform their own logic and control in order to perform the task specified by the `Primitive`.

 ## Intents
 An `Intent` represents a simple thing the `AI` wants (or intends for) a robot to do.
 It does not represent or include _how_ these things are achieved.
 Some examples are:
 * Moving to a position (without colliding with anything on its way)